kevinboone/luapico/README.md

 Writes a string variable to the specified file.
 No terminating zero is written.
 An exception is raised if the file cannot be written.

-*yrecv() or yrecv ("filename")*

-Receives one or more files using the YModem protocol.
-See the section below on YModem support for more details.

-*ysend ("filename")*

-Send a file using the YModem protocol.
-See the section below on YModem support for more details.

 ## I2C support ##

 The Pico has two I2C ports, that can be assigned to various pairs of